What are the six defenses to child abduction claims under the Hague Convention?

 Cases that have upheld the “settled environment” Hague defense include cases in which the removed or retained children had lived in a stable place while in the U.S., attended the same school, and formed relationships in the U.S.

-For example, in Roque-Gomez v.
-Tellez-Martinez, Case No. 2:14-cv-398-FtM-29DNF (M.D.
-Fla.
+And, in Roque-Gomez v.
+Tellez-Martinez, Case No. 2:14-cv-398-FtM-29DNF (MD Fla.
 December 11, 2014), the court denied return of child to Mexico.
 The child had lived in Florida for 7 of 11 years of his life in stable living arrangement with his dad and new family in a suitable residence.
 He had his own room, attended school regularly, and made new friends.
 Dad, a day laborer, had lived in the US since 1999, married a US citizen, filed US income taxes, and had taken steps to secure a permanent US visa.

 Similarly, the father in Tavaras v.
 Morales, 22 F. Supp.
 3d 219 (S.D.
 NY 2014) proved the settled environment defense to return.
 He showed his 8-year old daughter had been in the U.S. 15 months, was doing well in public school.
 She had close friends in New York, lived in a stable household with him and her grandmother.
 She frequently visited other family members in Manhattan.
 The daughter stated she’d rather live in New York with her father rather than in Spain with her mother.